ppone/docs/guides/chasing.md

 With chasing you setup your cadences once, and then enroll customers in the appropriate cadence.
 A cadence contains the steps you'd like to take when working a customer account towards paid.
 Cadences describe how and when to follow up with your customers.
 Each communication is personalized to the account to maximize its effectiveness.

-Chasing cadences support the following activities:
+Chasing cadences support the following activities: ([learn more](#chasing-activities))
 - Sending an email
 - Mailing a physical letter
 - Sending a text message
 - Calling the customer
 - Escalating the account internally

 A cadence consists of a series of steps to be taken according to the account's age (how many days the customer has owed you money).
-If at any point the customer pays the balance then the cadence stops.
+If at any point the customer pays the balance in full then the cadence stops.

 Here is an example cadence:

 [![Example Chasing Cadence](../img/chasing-cadence-example.png)](../img/chasing-cadence-example.png)

 According to the example above, a customer with a newly issued invoice would receive a letter and an email from Invoiced.
-Most actions are completely automated, with the exception of phone calls and escalations, which must be handled by a team member (more details below).
+As the account ages the other actions would take place.
+Most actions are completely automated, with the exception of phone calls and escalations, which must be handled by a team member.

+### Timing

-One other neat aspect of chasing is that you get to choose when schedules run.
+One nifty aspect of chasing is that you get to choose when cadences run.
 For example, you could choose to execute any scheduled activities at 7am every day.
 Or maybe you want to restrict this to specific days of the weeks or month.
 Chasing gives you the fine-grained control to make sure you are reaching your customers at optimal times.

+Each cadence has its own timing settings that run at the time that you have specified.
+Any times given are based on your company time zone in **Settings** > **Business Profile**.

+### Balance and Age Mechanics

+Chasing attempts to collect the customer's entire account balance, with some exclusions noted below.
+This means that if a customer has multiple invoices outstanding they are only receiving a single communication at a time from the system about their outstanding balance.

+The customer account balance figure includes:
+- All outstanding invoices that do not have AutoPay enabled or a payment plan attached
+- All currently due installments (if on a payment plan)

+The customer account age is the oldest open invoice or installment.
+The past due age is the oldest invoice or installment due date.
+If no due dates were used within a customer account then any steps based on past due age will never execute.

 ## Setup